oniongarlicbread/pomodoro_tkinter/README.md

 To use the program, run gui.py

+todo:
-In the future, I'll add the ability to use .txt files to add new motivational messages you get and the option to set the likelihood that you will get them
+- add capability to use .txt files to add/modify the motivational messages, and modify the option to set the likelihood that you will get each one

-That's all, pls enjoy
+enjoy